kitterman-t/gemini-cli-update/CONTRIBUTING.md

 # Contributing to Gemini CLI Update Script

 Thank you for your interest in contributing to the Gemini CLI Update Script!
-This document provides guidelines and information for contributors.
+This document provides comprehensive guidelines and information for contributors.

+**Last Updated:** December 6, 2025
+**Script Version:** 3.0.1

+## 🎯 Contribution Philosophy

+We welcome contributions that improve the script's reliability, usability, documentation, and cross-platform compatibility.
+All contributions should maintain the high standards of code quality, comprehensive error handling, and detailed logging that make this script production-ready.

 ## 🤝 How to Contribute